-- · market value (when it is significant); - · subscription value (for recent acquisitions); - · value of the net asset based on the last balance sheet published (\); - · value of the compensation claimed or provided for in the negotiations in progress when it concerns the securities of Zairianised companies; - other information in our possession in particular enabling the estimation of the risks of various hazards; realisation value.
+- · market value (when it is significant); - · subscription value (for recent acquisitions); - · value of the net asset based on the last balance sheet published (); - · value of the compensation claimed or provided for in the negotiations in progress when it concerns the securities of Zairianised companies; - other information in our possession in particular enabling the estimation of the risks of various hazards; - realisation value.

-into euros is done at the exchange rate at the end of the year.
+For investments in foreign companies, the conversion into euros is done at the exchange rate at the end of the year.